Gardner-BinfLab/ncVarDB/scripts/plots/README.md

-This directory contains all scripts and (some) intermediate data files that are reqierd to produce the graphs for the publication.
+This directory contains all scripts and (some) intermediate data files that are requierd to produce the graphs for the publication.

 # Figure 1 (frequency figure)